-The professional international jury consists of renowned foreign architects and key figures from the international world of architecture with a connection to (or love for) Brussels.
-The jury will make the selections in two stages:
+The professional international jury of the first edition of the Brussels Architecture Prize consists of renowned foreign architects and key figures from the international world of architecture with a connection to (or love for) Brussels.
+The jury makes the selections in two stages:

-- The jury will first make the preselection and then reduce the number of submissions to maximum eight nominated projects per category, except for the Lifetime Achievement Award.
+- The jury first makes the preselection and then reduces the number of submissions to maximum eight nominated projects per category, except for the Lifetime Achievement Award.
 The latter is proposed by the scientific committee.

 - The jury then selects the four winners from among the nominees.

 Samia Henni is a historian and an assistant professor at Cornell University researching the built, destroyed and imagined environments, and an Assistant Professor at Cornell University.
 She is the author of the multi-award-winning Architecture of Counterrevolution: The French Army in Northern Algeria (2017), the editor of the War Zones gta papers no. 2(2018), and the curator of exhibitions, such as Housing Pharmacology (2020) and Discreet Violence: Architecture and the French War in Algeria (2017–19).
 She received her Ph.D. in the history and theory of architecture from ETH Zurich and taught at Princeton University, ETH Zurich, and Geneva University of Art and Design.
 In 2021, she is the Albert Hirschman Chair at the Institute for Advanced Studies at Aix-Marseille University (IMéRA); a Guest Professor at the Institute of Art History at the University of Zurich; and a Visiting Geddes Fellow at Edinburgh School of Architecture and Landscape Architecture.